Stellar Flares from the First Tess Data Release: Exploring a New Sample of M-dwarfs: Methods

 The rate and energy of stellar flares depend on the surface magnetic activity of the star, thus flares are thought to result from strong dynamo activity \citep[e.g.][]{Parker1979}.
 Accordingly, the flaring activity should depend on the effective temperature and rotation periods (elaborated in Section~\ref{ss:Flares on fast rotators}).

 We derive the stellar rotation period of all flaring and non-flaring stars from the TESS lightcurves themselves, and from a study conducted with the Kilodegree Extremely Little Telescope (KELT) by \citet{Oelkers2018}.
-For TESS data, we acquire the rotation period ($P_\mathrm{rot}$) with our Fast Fourier Transform (FFT) computations.
-These are sensitive to the Nyquist limit at $4$ minutes.
-FFT frequency peaks are detected and analyzed to find the primary harmonic, which is the inverse of the rotation period.
-Finally, the raw light curve is folded by the rotation period and examined by eye.
-For more detail, see {\ctzhaninprep}.
+For TESS data, we measure the rotation period ($P_\mathrm{rot}$) using Fast Fourier Transform (FFT) computations (see \citealt{Zhan2019} for details).
+We choose the FFT method due to its robustness and computational speed.
+With the data being uniformly sampled, there was no advantage in using Lomb-Scargle transfoms \citep{Lomb:1976,Scargle:1982} or other methods.
+We detect and analyze the FFT frequency peaks to find the primary rotation period.
+This is sensitive to the Nyquist limit at 4 minutes and a conservative upper limit of 5 days (to minimize false alarms due to momentum dumps and the 13-day space craft orbits).
+The reported periods and uncertainties are then determined using a Stellingwerf transform \citep{Stellingwerf1978}.
+Finally, the raw light curve is phase folded onto the rotation period and examined by eye, ensuring that the signals are not caused by instrumental systematics or astrophysical false positives.

 The 28~day baseline per TESS sector does not favor the identification of longer rotation periods, which are common among M dwarf stars.
-Studies measuring the rotation periods of nearby low-mass stars in the Northern and Southern hemispheres \citep{Newton2016,Newton2018} have found a population of fast rotators ($P_\mathrm{rot}<10$~d) and a population of slow rotators ($P_\mathrm{rot}>70$~d), and a dearth of objects in between.
-Considering only the highest quality lightcurves, \citet{Newton2018} found that two-thirds of mid-to-late M dwarfs have rotation periods longer than 28 days, the length of one TESS sector, and half have periods longer than 90 days.
-To detect such long period signals, long-baseline measurements are required.
+Studies measuring the rotation periods of nearby low-mass stars \citep{Newton2016a,Newton2018} have found a population of fast rotators ($P_\mathrm{rot}<10$\,d) and a population of slow rotators ($P_\mathrm{rot}>70$\,d), and a dearth of objects in between.
+Considering only their highest quality lightcurves, \citet{Newton2018} found that two-thirds of mid-to-late M dwarfs have rotation periods longer than 28 days, the length of one TESS sector, and half have periods longer than 90 days.

 KELT has performed high-cadence (10--30~min), time-series photometric observations for more than four million sources since 2007.
 KELT observations have surveyed more than 70\% of the celestial sphere, reaching a limiting magnitude of about $V=13$, and with a baseline of nine years using KELT North and five years using KELT South. \citet{Oelkers2018} provide a catalog of $52,741$ objects showing significant photometric fluctuations likely caused by stellar variability, as determined via the Welch-Stetson $J$ and $L$ statistics \citep{Stetson:1996}.
 Additionally, this catalog includes $62,229$ objects identified with likely stellar rotation periods as determined by a Lomb-Scargle periodogram analysis \citep{Lomb:1976,Scargle:1982}.
 The detected variability ranges in root mean square (RMS) amplitude from 3~mmag to 2.3~mag, and the detected periods range from 0.1~days to over 2000~days. \citet{Oelkers2018} also provides variability upper limits for all other four million sources observed by KELT.
 These upper limits typically have $1\sigma$ sensitivity on 30~min timescales down to 5~mmag at $V=8$, and 43~mmag at $V=13$.